Price, Vazquez, Bogaerts lead Red Sox over Tigers for sweep

 Price struck out six, walked two and allowed four hits.
 He’s allowed 15 earned runs over his past 10 starts, going 6-0.

+“Every five days, we know what we’re getting,” Cora said.
+“He makes adjustments — one day he’s throwing 94 and the next it is 89-90 with a changeup and precision.
+That’s why he has 150 major-league wins.”

 Detroit played the final eight innings without designated hitter Miguel Cabrera, who was ejected for arguing a called third strike.
-The Tigers lost for the 14th time in 16 games, falling to 6-25 since June 1.

-The first two games of the series finished after midnight because of lengthy rain delays, but the series finale was played under bright sunshine.
+“They told me he was waving his arms around in the dugout, so they threw him out,” Gardenhire said.
+“I told them he always does that — most of the time I have no idea who he is even talking to.”

 Heath Hembree, the fifth Boston pitcher, pitched the ninth for his second career save.